What kind of light can pierce a world shrouded in conformity?

 “Her face was slender and milk-white, and in it was a kind of gentle hunger that touched over everything with tireless curiosity.
 It was a look, almost, of pale surprise; the dark eyes were so fixed to the world that no move escaped them.”

-Montag’s physical description of Clarisse’s curious gaze highlights her unique attentiveness in a distracted world.
+Montag’s physical description of Clarisse’s curious gaze highlights her unique attentiveness in a world that is often distracted.

 “Her face, turned to him now, was fragile milk crystal with a soft and constant light in it.
 It was not the hysterical light of electricity but… the strangely comfortable and rare and gently flattering light of the candle.”

-~Ray Bradbury, Fahrenheit 451, about Clarisse McClellan (Character: Guy Montag as narrator), Theme: Gentleness, Part 1: The Hearth and the Salamander, Page 5
+(Character: Guy Montag as narrator about Clarisse McClellan, Theme: Gentleness, Part 1: The Hearth and the Salamander, Page 5)

 Montag’s poetic comparison of Clarisse to a candle underscores her warm, authentic presence.